-3. Check the connection state
+4. Check the connection state:

-For layer 4 (NAT mode) VIPs, check Reports > Layer 4 Current Connections to view the current traffic in detail.
-Any packets with state SYN\RECV often implies a return traffic routing issue, so make sure that the routing rules for the real server subnet have been configured correctly username: loadbalancer password: <password> stats auth loadbalancer:EBAIA2h2i2NJ

-For Layer 7 VIPs, check Reports > Layer 7 Status.
-The default credentials required are:
+- For layer 4 NAT mode VIPs, check Reports > Layer 4 Current Connections to view the current traffic in detail.
+Any packets with state SYN_RECV often implies a return traffic routing issue: - For single subnet Layer 4 mode make sure that the default gateway on all real servers is set to be the load balancer - For dual subnet Layer 4 mode make sure that routing on the second subnet has been configured correctly - For Layer 7 VIPs, the Layer 7 statistics page can be used.
+To access the page, navigate to: Reports > Layer 7 Status a new tabbed window will be displayed: